mahoney1/docs/animaltracking-tutorial.md

 Note: If you wish to complete this part and you are not already signed up for an IBP Cloud instance, you will need to do so (here)[https://cloud.ibm.com/catalog/services/blockchain-platform].
 Otherwise, access your service instance in the usual fashion through the IBM Kubernetes resource list.
 In my case it is called ('IBPDemo')

-The critical info, you will need for when you create your instance (as per the 'Build your network tutorial') is the following:
+The critical info, you will need for when you create your IBP SaaS instance (as per the ('Build your network tutorial')[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]) is the following (note: always check the source for the names/ids used) - the `animaltracking/client/lib` IBP-related .ts files (and compiled .js files) use the following currently:

-MSP ID = 'Org1MSP'
+MSP ID = 'org1msp'
 Registered Identity = 'ibpuser'
-Channel = "mychannel"
+Channel = "channel1"
 Instantiate Parameter = "org.example.animaltracking:instantiate" (ie when prompted to enter it for contract instantiation) Contract Name = "animaltracking-ts";